 Anjna Swaminathan is a queer multidisciplinary artist, composer, violinist, vocalist, writer, theatre artist, and dramaturg.
 As an artist with a passion for sociopolitical work, community building, and critical consciousness, her artistic practice is an extension of her activist spirit.
 Informed by her rigorous training in the Carnatic and Hindustani music traditions of India, Anjna creates in New York’s vibrant creative music and improvisatory scene, in hybrid classical compositional work, and in her own multidisciplinary projects.
 She is a disciple of violin maestro Parur Sri M. S. Gopalakrishnan and Mysore Sri H.K.
 Narasimhamurthy and continues her training in Hindustani music with Samarth Nagarkar.
 Since 2018, Anjna has been under the compositional mentorship of Gabriela Lena Frank with whom she is exploring the creative possibilities of using Western Classical notation as a mode of communication for her deeply rooted Indian classical compositional and improvisational ideas.
 As an educator, Anjna has a strong commitment to mindfulness-based music-making, socially conscious and empathetic principles, and expression-oriented rigorous practice.

-Hyeyung Yoon was a member of the Chiara Quartet which celebrated its last season in 2018.
+Hyeyung Sol Yoon was a member of the Chiara Quartet, which celebrated its last season in 2018.
 They launched “Chamber Music in Any Chamber,” a project that brought the ensemble to over 50 clubs and bars across the U.S. and performed by heart, including the Complete String Quartets of Béla Bartók at the Ravinia Festival in 2016.
-Discography includes recording of Jefferson Friedman’s String Quartets, which was nominated for Grammy Award in 2011, and Bartók by Heart, the Complete String Quartets of Béla Bartók, released in 2016.
-She recently traveled to South Korea in Spring 2019 to research folk performances practices and is a founder of Asian Musical Voices of America, a platform created by and for Asian classical musicians.
+Her discography includes a recording of Jefferson Friedman’s String Quartets, which was nominated for a Grammy Award in 2011, and Bartók by Heart, the Complete String Quartets of Béla Bartók, released in 2016.
+She traveled to South Korea in Spring 2019 to research the folk practices called madang performances and is a co-founder of Open Space Music, an online live series that she and her husband, cellist Gregory Beaver, launched in response to the pandemic in May 2020.
+It provides music and connection through live video calls, and performers are paid through sale proceeds.
+Hyeyung is also the founder of Asian Musical Voices of America, a platform created by and for Asian classical musicians.

 Raised on the verge of several musical streams since her childhood, Lebanese violinist and composer Layale Chaker debuted her musical training at the National Higher Conservatory of Beirut in her native Lebanon.
 She later pursued her musical studies at Conservatoire de Paris and the Royal Academy of Music in London.
 “Inner Rhyme,” her debut release with her ensemble Sarafand, was listed as “Top of The World” by Songlines with a 5-star review, Top 10 NPR Best Releases, #1 for several weeks on the World Charts of iTunes and Amazon Music, and received features and praises by the New York Times, The Strad, Strings Magazine, Jazz World, and Rootsworld among others.
 Layale has appeared as a soloist, performer, improviser and composer in concerts, recitals and projects around Europe, the Middle-East, North and South America and Asia.